 The LG UN7000 has okay gradient handling.
 There's visible banding in the darker shades, especially with dark grays.
 The Smooth Gradiation setting doesn't improve the gradients at all.

 There's some very minor image retention immediately after displaying our high-contrast static image, but it disappears quickly.
-This shouldn't be too much of an issue for most people.
+This shouldn't be too much of an issue, and this may vary between units, so your experience can be different.

 Although some IPS panels can suffer from temporary image retention like this one, this doesn't appear to be permanent as the IPS panel in our long-term test appears immune.